 Since launching the website last Monday, we have had amazing feedback and an enormous amount of support.
 Thank you all so much!
 We appreciate every single message and comment.

 As I confessed in my last dessert post, I love sweets.
 More specifically, I love chocolate!
-Dark chocolate has been a savour in those moments where you just want a little something to finish off a meal but not have the guilt hanging over your head.
+Dark chocolate has been a saviour in those moments where you just want a little something to finish off a meal but not have the guilt hanging over your head.

-Some of my all time favourites are the Raw Organic Orange & Gubinge Dark Chocolate and Raw Organic Creamy Coconut Mylk Chocolate from Loving Earth.
+Some of my all-time favourites are the Raw Organic Orange & Gubinge Dark Chocolate and Raw Organic Creamy Coconut Mylk Chocolate from Loving Earth.
 This cake was inspired by the Orange & Gubinge Dark Chocolate and my love for things that taste like jaffa.
 Using real extract and actual oranges in the recipe is much nicer than artificial flavours and colours to get the right taste.

 - 2 tbsp coconut oil

 - 2 tbsp cacao powder

 - ½ cup pitted medjool dates (6 dates)

 - 2 cups of cashews (soaked for a minimum of 3 hours)

 - ½ cup cacao powder